Twins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Twins have a record of 4-2.
+- The Twins have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.

-- In their last 10 games with a total, the Twins and their opponents have failed to hit the over twice.
+- In their last 10 games with a total, the Twins and their opponents have combined to hit the over eight times.

 Twins Betting Records & Stats

-- The Twins have a 38-23 record in games they were favored on the moneyline (winning 62.3% of those games).
+- The Twins have compiled a 39-23 record in games they were listed as the moneyline favorite (winning 62.9% of those games).

-- Minnesota has gone 22-13 when it has played as moneyline favorites with odds of -150 or shorter (62.9% winning percentage).
+- Minnesota has a 22-13 record (winning 62.9% of its games) when it has played as moneyline favorites of -150 or shorter.

-- Based on this matchup's moneyline, the Twins' implied win probability is 60%.
+- Based on this contest's moneyline, the Twins have an implied win probability of 60%.

-- Minnesota has combined with opponents to hit the over on the total 46 times this season for a 46-47-6 record against the over/under.
+- Minnesota has combined with opponents to go over the total 46 times this season for a 46-48-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!